-In Australia and New Zealand Anzac Day is marked as a day of remembrance in honour of those who served and died in military operations for these two countries, and as Paul said having nun chai on this day was such a perfect symbol of memorial that only happenstance could have organised it.
-Acts of remembering and memorialisation are important though they have the capacity to be swept up and dominated by nationalist and racially driven discourses; the history of Anzac Day in Australia has been shaped by a mix of protest, overbearing nationalism and the solemnity of remembrance.
-Here I find myself capable of weeping for people, but not for a nation nor for any army.
+It was Anzac Day when I met Paul outside my grandparent’s home at the War Veterans Retirement Village north of Sydney.
+In Australia and New Zealand Anzac Day is marked as a day of remembrance in honour of those who served and died in military operations for these two countries, and as Paul said, “…having nun chai on this day is such a perfect symbol of memorial that only happenstance could have organised it.”
+Acts of remembering and memorialisation are important though they have the capacity to be swept up and dominated by nationalist and racially driven discourses.
+A mix of protest, overbearing nationalism and the solemnity of remembrance, has shaped the history of Anzac Day in Australia.
+I can weep for people but not for a nation.

 Paul and I sat on a rock on top of a hill that overlooked the ocean.
 I had prepared some fresh chapatti and he seemed to enjoy the intensity of the salty tea.

 Paul had spent his life between Australia and America, though his formative years had been in the US.
 “In America, you can tell if someone has been in the military because they put salt in their coffee.”
 He explained, “It was a habit people developed in service when they couldn’t get things like sugar and cream.”
 I was surprised.
 I had always imagined that the US army, out of all armies, would have an endless supply of sugar and cream.

 “Patriotism is what drove my grandparents’ generation to join the army.
 But today,” Paul continued, “people enlist to access education and a stable pay check.
 And then they’re thrust into these situations where they’re running around killing people in the name of a war they can find no justification for.
 And now a lot of these people have come home, and they’re focusing their lives on government reform.
 It’s a strange situation the government doesn’t really know how to handle.”